 Do you have Sunday Evening Service?
 No

-Do you single out new church visitors?
-No. We do ask all visitors to complete a connection card.
+Do you single out new visitors?
+No.

 Do you have a formal greeting time during service?
 Currently we are not having a formal greeting time, however people do mingle before and after the service.